Author: Chelsey Blair

 “There you go.
 Time to start your New York adventure.”

 His expectant gaze made my stomach clench.
 Hadn’t he figured it out earlier?
 He’d come by to take our tickets and asked where we’d be going.
 I’d sat there with my lips glued shut.
-My stepsister, Jessica, had taken her time intervening.
+Jessica took her time intervening.
 She’d made a game of seeing how long I could last before total panic overtook me.
-Now she wasn’t around to take up the slack, I would have to watch his gaze turn puzzled, then disappointed, then resigned.
-He’d walk away thinking he’d encountered the rudest girl ever and—
+Now she wasn’t around to take up the slack, and I couldn’t even say “Thank you” aloud.

 I scanned the aisle.
 Everyone else had left the train.
 The conductor didn’t join in my search for a mysterious interloper.
 He nodded, and pushed past me to the door of the train.